Menu

 Katie’s interests not only lie in creating architecture that is highly sustainable, but in public sector projects that are socially responsive, that truly relate, connect and serve their communities.

-Bonnie Jackson
+Bonnie Jackson (ARB RIBA)

 Bonnie completed her Part I at the University of Sheffield and Part II at the University of Liverpool,